Newsies: Critical response

 On Rotten Tomatoes, the film's average score is 39% based on 38 reviews, with an average rating of 5/10.
 The critical consensus reads: "Extra!
 Extra!
 Read all about Newsies instead of suffering through its underwhelming musical interludes, although Christian Bale makes for a spirited hero."
 On Metacritic, the film has a weighted average score of 46 out of 100, based on 19 critics, indicating "mixed or average reviews".
 Film critic and historian Leonard Maltin called it Howard the Paperboy, noting "This ambitious (up to a point) project is done in by a lackluster score, and by cramped production numbers that seem cheap despite the movie's hefty production budget -- not to mention its bloated running time."

 Box office

 The film grossed $2,819,485 domestically.
 The film did not recoup its $15 million budget, making less than a fifth of that at the box office.
 It also ranks among the lowest-grossing live-action films produced by the Walt Disney Studios.
-This is due to the film being pulled from many theaters after a poor opening weekend.
+The film was pulled from many theaters after a poor opening weekend.